UCLA-VAST/OLSQ2/README.md

 result = lsqc_solver.solve()
 ```

-The `solve` method can take two optional arguemnts
+The `solve` method can take two optional arguments
 - `use_sabre`: `True` to use SABRE to get the upper bound of the SWAP count for SWAP optimization.
 - `output_mode`: can be `"IR"`.
 Refer [here](#olsq-ir) on what would be returned in this case.
 - `output_file_name`